MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.0 - 1.5).md

 <p align="center">https://bit.ly/339G98T</p>

 ### Preperation
+**Make sure to carefully read the entire document in full before you start!
+Familiarize yourself with all the steps and how they are to be carried out.
+Do not skip any steps, and use the provided pictures to compare your results.**

 Before your adventure begins, it's imperative to ensure that you have a fully working, tested, and modified Xbox.

 Please thoroughly test your system before attempting to install the XboxHD+ kit.